 In our bar area, you can sample a drinks and cocktail list we are immensely proud of, incorporating cordials, bitters and tonics made by our staff.
-Over the weekend, we are the perfect place to catch up with friends over a delicious Alsace bacon sandwich and a wedge of homemade cake with a beautifully balanced bloody mary.
+Over the weekend, we are the perfect place to catch up with friends over a delicious Alsace bacon sandwich, a wedge of homemade cake or a beautifully balanced bloody mary.

 |Venue name:||Peckham Refreshment Rooms||Contact:|

 |Opening hours:||Lunch served 11am-3pm Mon-Fri.
 Dinner served 6-10.30pm Mon-Sat.
 Brunch served 10am-3pm Sat|

 |Transport:||Rail: Peckham Rye rail|